sihensel/c/docs.md

 }
 ```

 `static` keeps a local variable in existence during the lifetime of the program instead of destroying and recreating it each time it comes into and goes out of scope.
 This way, they retain their value between function calls.
-Declaring `static` on global variables causes them to be resitricted to the file they are declared in.
+Declaring `static` on global variables or functions causes them to be resitricted to the file they are declared in.
 ```c
 int increase_counter(void)
 {